 - Publicly owned wetland parcels.

 - Certain Public Utility parcels.

 - Privately owned open space parcels.

 - Privately owned "sliver" parcels that have resulted from a lot line adjustment with an adjacent larger parcel.
 The adjacent larger parcel, of which these "sliver" parcels are a part, are assessed at the Single-Family Unit rate.

-Any proposed assessment rate increase in the future will require consideration of whether the non-assessed parcels receive special benefits or not, and assessments must be levied on any parcel that is deemed to receive special benefits.
+Any future assessment rate increases will require consideration of whether the non-assessed parcels receive special benefits or not, and assessments must be levied on any parcel that is deemed to receive special benefits.

 PART V - METHOD OF APPORTIONMENT